elan-ev/studip-opencast-plugin/INSTALL.md

 org.opencastproject.userdirectory.studip.cache.expiration=1
 ```

 Make sure to change the token and add that token to the Opencast config in Stud.IP.
-Furthermore configure the Opencast-Plugin in Stud.IP is have the `nobody` role for it to work.
+Furthermore configure the Opencast-Plugin in Stud.IP to have the `nobody` role for it to work.

 6. Add role `STUDIP` in Opencast